 Going up, going down

-UP: The look of frostbitten fingers.
+The look of frostbitten fingers.
 Lorde's teenage artistic mind continues to set trends.

 UP: The fast-paced wit of Paul Henry.
 Barbs and banter are coming faster than a Mitchell McClenaghan ball.

 DOWN: Narcissism "news".
 Dotcom had a fall, hurt his foot, tweeted from his hospital bed on the same day all eyes were on Lorde.
 The big man missing attention much?

 DOWN: David Cunliffe's timing for a party political broadcast.
 Half the country was on holiday.

 Hasn't been Dunne yet

 PS: Political satire memes are on the rise.
 First, there was Parrots That Look Like Annette King, then Cats That Look Like Cunliffe, Mutts That Look Like Mallard and Eggs That look Like Joyce.
 Peter Dunne's signature colourless coif is begging for a mildewed owl send-up, surely.